 Package by Component with Clean Modules in Java

-Software architecting is about tradeoffs.
+Software architecture is about tradeoffs.
 Even when the theory is good the implementation details can break it.
-In this article I try to find the best from two architectural approaches: Package by component and Clean architecture (a variety of Ports and adapters).

-Package by component, as proposed by Simon Brown in his Missing chapter, is an architectural approach organizing code based by bundling together everything related to a component.
-If done properly (only the component entry point is marked as public) enforces architectural rules, like not bypassing the busines logic in the infrastructure layer - problematic in the Ports and adaptes -, using only the standard Java compiler mechanism.
+Package by component, as proposed by Simon Brown in his Missing chapter, is an architectural approach to organizing code based on bundling together everything related to a component.
+If done properly, it enforces architectural rules, such as not-bypassing the business logic in the infrastructure layer, by using only standard Java compiler mechanisms.